 I remember my mom being really excited because Ron had put some plants outside to grow.
 He lied to her telling her they were marigolds.
-When they were over 5 feet tall, she was still expecting them to bloom.
+When they were over five-feet-tall, she was still expecting them to bloom.
 Mom never got to see them bloom because someone in the neighborhood stole those plants from Ron with their five leaves on each stem…

 Actually, Ron was a very loving brother.
 When I ran away to northern Maine as a confused teenager, it was wrong of me to do so and my dad that came to find me.
 They found me, brought me home and I went directly to bed.
 My brother came in and tucked me in and gave me a kiss on the forehead while I pretended to be asleep.